SalmaHisham/Machine-Learning-Exploration/Churn Prediction/README.md

 **Python Version:** 3.8
 **Packages:**
   > -  pandas
   > - numpy
   > - scipy
   > -  matplotlib
-   >-  seaborn
+  > -  seaborn
-   >- sklearn
+  > - sklearn

  **Dataset:** Provided in the Repo

 **Motivation:** ITI Assignment `Given by eng.Amira Mamdouh`

 ## EDA
-- Checked the distributions and have a general look at the data.
+Checked the distributions and have a general look at the data and understand the features.
-- Checked outliers.
-- Checked Nulls.
-- Checked Duplicates.
-- Checked highly correlated features.
-- Checked Imbalance.

 ## Preprocessing
 - Clamped outliers for the whole data using their quartiles.